Behavioral Systems Architecture — since 2009

 02

 Short-term measures address symptoms.
-The system stays unchanged, and so do the results.
+The system remains unchanged, and so do the results.

 03

-Build the system right and the right behavior becomes easier than the wrong behavior.
-That is not luck, that is architecture.
+Build the system correctly and the right behaviour becomes easier than the wrong.
+That is not luck.
+That is architecture.

-A structured process that makes behavioral gaps visible and systematically closes them, from diagnosis to lasting organizational integration.
+A structured process that makes behavioural gaps visible and closes them systematically, from diagnosis to permanent anchoring in the organisation.

 01

-Measuring the gap between desired behavior and the signals your system actually sends.
+Measuring the gap between desired behaviour and the actual signals the system sends.

 02